 Work for units under the central administration is not invoiced by the Communication Division.

-Framework Agreements (graphics, print and design)
+Framework Agreements (Press, print and copy)

 UiB has signed an agreement with Skipnes AS in relation to a web-based order pertaining to doctoral dissertations and business cards.

 Skipnes AS can also assist with other press and printing services and is committed to using UiB’s graphic profile.
 Skipnes AS is Swan-certified, eco-lighthouse commercial printing company and is committed to comply with UiB’s environmental requirements.